Azure-Samples/azure-search-openai-javascript/packages/frontend-app/readme.md

 The frontend application is configured using a global configuration file.
 You can enable or disable the default prompts, and configure the default prompt texts, the API endpoint and other settings.

-All texts and labels are configurable to match your use-case.
-To reconfigure the texts, please edit the [global config](./src/config/globalConfig.js) file.
+All texts and labels are configurable to match your use case.
+To customize the texts, please edit the [global config](./src/config/globalConfig.js) file.

 ## Running the application